flant/addon-operator/README.md

 You may use the prepared image [flant/addon-operator](https://hub.docker.com/r/flant/addon-operator) to install Addon-operator in a cluster.
 The image comprises a binary addon-operator file as well as several required tools: helm, tiller, kubectl, jq, bash.

-The installation incorporates the image building process with *files of modules and hooks*, adding the necessary RBAC rights and launching image in the cluster.
-You may find a pre-shaped files and commands in the /examples directory.
+The installation incorporates the image building process with *files of modules and hooks*, applying the necessary RBAC rights and deploying the image in the cluster.

+To experiment with modules, hooks and values we are prepared some [examples](/examples).

 # What's next?
-- Find out more on [lifecycle](LIFECYCLE.md) of Addon-operator and how to use [modules](MODULES.md) and [values](VALUES.md) in documentation.
+- Find out more on [lifecycle](LIFECYCLE.md) of Addon-operator and how to use [modules](MODULES.md), [hooks](HOOKS.md) and [values](VALUES.md).
 - `/metrics` endpoint is implemented.
 See [METRICS](METRICS.md) for details.
-- More examples can be found in [examples](/examples/) directory.
+- Explore Shell-operator documentation, especialy [hooks](https://github.com/flant/shell-operator/blob/v1.0.0-beta.5/HOOKS.md) section.
+- See how to tune [deploy settings](RUNNING.md).

 ## License